 Dave Ramsey is having a field day with this COVID-19 pandemic and associated financial crisis!
 His very conservative school of advice is exactly the type of financial planning that you need to survive an economic crisis and it works especially well if you are in the type of job that is insecure and disappears in a market downturn.
 Go to his channel and he is all about the, “I told you so.”

 Quite soon after the global COVID-19 pandemic hit in 2020, stock markets plunged to 2017 levels.
-Lots of investors got scared and decided to hold their money as cash, however, those of us that follow the Warren Buffet school of investing are not selling, we’re buying as usual but at the now lower prices to reduce the average price at which we bought our shares.
+Lots of investors got scared and decided to hold their money as cash, however, those of us that follow the Warren Buffet school of investing were not selling our shares, we continued buying as usual but at the now lower prices to reduce the average price at which we bought our shares.
 It turns out to have been a good idea because portfolios have bounced back very rapidly BUT it wouldn't have mattered either way, those of us with 15 plus horizon have plenty of time to recover and make fresh gains.

-Investing consistently over time and especially when stock prices are falling helps to reduce the average price at which you bought your shares, this is called “Dollar Cost Averaging”.
+Investing consistently over time and especially when stock prices are falling helps to reduce the average price at which you buy your shares, this is called “Dollar Cost Averaging”.

 Getting your financial house in order takes time; it is not an overnight thing.
 If you have a low income or significant debts it can take very many years indeed but these are the fundamentals you will not have regretted following in a world where the next crisis is always just around the corner.

 I don’t claim to have created a new financial world order; the principles I like and follow have been collected from many financial authors over the last fifteen years:

 1. CREATE AN EMERGENCY FUND (and AD HOC FUND)

 Have an emergency fund of £1,000.
 This will cover most emergencies.
 If you’re a student, a £500 emergency fund should be sufficient.